eddytion/htdocs/README.md

-# Scripts
+# Htdocs

-This is a collection of scripts I'm using in order to organize and speed up my work
+This is a collection of php scripts I'm using in order to organize and speed up my work

 ## Getting Started

-Simply download and run the scripts.
+Download, install apache/php/mysql suite and adjust to your needs

 ### Prerequisites